alimuratunsal/tasks/README.md

   2.service.yaml
   3.ingress-service.yaml
   ```
 You can also see the details of fulldeployment.sh scripts details below.
+Notice: Full Deployment steps done.
+Deployment (2 Replica), Service (HTTP) and Ingress (HTTPS) steps take 2-3 minutes to run fully.
+Deployment and Service (http url) start in 1 minute, while Ingress (https url) starts in approximately 6-7 minutes.
+In fulldeployment.sh you can check the status of the steps with the commands I wrote as comments.
  ```
 #!/bin/bash
 echo "Deploying Python flask application (alimurat-hello-app)"